clothy-terry/KMAI_app/Backend/README(Backend).md

 - `retriv`: This folder contains wrapped classes that provide the functionality of the AI-powered search engine.
 It stores the model inferencing code.
 - `test_backend_api.py`: This script tests the backend API.
 - `test_model_inference.py`: This script tests the model inference.
+- `all_collected_text.json`: all collected text from Knowledge Management Site Content, preprocessed in json format to be feed in models

 ## Getting Started

-1. Clone the repository.
-2. Install the required dependencies.
+1. Ensure that you have Python>=3.8 installed on your machine.
+2. cd into (..\backend) to install: pip install Flask pip install flask-cors pip install retriv pip install spacy python -m spacy download en_core_web_sm pip install Werkzeug
 3. Run the Flask application using the command `python Backend.py`.

-## Usage

-To use the search engine, send a POST request to the `/search` endpoint with your query in the request body.
-The query must not be empty.
-The response will contain the IDs of the top documents that match the query.

 ## Testing

 You can test the backend API and the model inference using the provided test scripts.
-Run `python test_backend_api.py` and `python test_model_inference.py` to execute the tests.
+Run `python test_backend.py` and `python test_model_inference.py` to execute the tests.